A Study of Spun Cotton Crafts - Vintage Inspiration and Ideas

 Do you wanna build a spun cotton snowman?
 I certainly do.

 Here are some cotton batting crafts.
 They are really just made out of thick chunks of cotton with cuts in a few places to give it shape.

 The ribbon strips on this Santa keep him from falling apart.
 It's a neat way of working with loose cotton.
 I'd like to try something like that with layers of quilt batting.

 These little baskets were made in Germany c.
 1950s.
 The entire basket is a spun cotton shape, and the fruit inside is as well.
 I might have to make a variation of these for Easter!

-This year I'm introducing a line of newly made spun cotton shapes for any of you who are interested in re-creating some of these traditional crafts.
+Now in the shop, enjoy my line of newly made spun cotton shapes for any of you who are interested in re-creating some of these traditional crafts.
 These are made in Europe, using the old-world techniques.
-Now in the shop: Ball shapes from 10 - 45 mm:
+Shop spun cotton here.